kolkhis/tech-notes/linux/build_from_source.md

-# Building Programs from Source
+# Building from Source

 The term "build from source" means downloading the source code and compiling it yourself.

 ## Table of Contents
 * [Quickref](#quickref)